Wisconsin River water or watershed scenery in Wisconsin

 If the Wisconsin is high, stormy, windy, crowded, or logistically difficult, compare Flambeau River, Tomorrow River, or Black Earth Creek before forcing the float.

-Check Wisconsin regulations and fish-consumption advice before fishing the Wisconsin River, especially species seasons, musky rules, harvest limits, and any local closures or advisories.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Wisconsin rules and fish-consumption advice before fishing the Wisconsin River, especially species seasons, musky rules, harvest limits, and any local closures or advisories.

 Lower Wisconsin State Riverway